Food & Drink

 From adult slushies to icy margs, blended beverages are plentiful at local bars.

 Bowley’s on the Bay: When it comes to its frozen drinks, this dock bar in Middle River is all about the classics.
-Take in the views (and try to avoid a brain freeze) while enjoying summer piña coladas, strawberry daiquiris, mango margaritas, mudslides, or a nostalgic Orange Dreamsicle.
+Take in the views (and try to avoid a brain freeze) while enjoying summer piña coladas, strawberry daiquiris, mudslides, or a nostalgic Orange Dreamsicle.

-Drift Bar: This Lighthouse Point Marina newbie—an aptly named floating dock bar—is an oasis for frozen cocktail lovers.
-Available in individual sipping sizes—or 20-oz. globes and 40-oz. fishbowls for sharing—the blended beverages include a margarita, banana daiquiri, coconut mojito, Orange Creamsicle, and the “Drift Apart,” which fuses light and dark rum with orange, pineapple, and cranberry juices.
+Drift Bar: This Lighthouse Point Marina spot—an aptly named floating dock bar—is an oasis for frozen cocktail lovers.
+Available in individual sipping sizes—or 20-oz. globes and 40-oz. fishbowls for sharing—the blended beverages include a margarita, banana cream pie daiquiri, the “Shark Bite” (coconut rum, pineapple juice, blue curaçao, lime soda, and a grenadine-filled shark), and the “Hazy Sunset” made with gin, aperol, and grapefruit juice.

 Game On Bar + Arcade: Spins on childhood faves are plentiful at this retro hangout in Federal Hill, which offers old-school games like Duck Hunt, Galaga, and NBA Jam.
 Aside from the Jello shots and 21-and-over Capri Sun pouches, Game On features spiked slushies with fitting names: “Level One” and “Level Two.”
 The former fuses Deep Eddy’s orange vodka with St. Germain, pineapple, and Red Bull, while the latter combines vodka, rum, orange juice, and blue curaçao.